axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/configuring-sql-mssql/_index.md

     };
 ```

-The date format used by the MSSQL database must be explicitly set in the `/etc/locales.conf` file of the `syslog-ng` server.
+The date format used by the MSSQL database must be explicitly set in the `/etc/locales.conf` file of the AxoSyslog server.
 Edit or create this file as needed for your configuration.
 A sample is provided below.

 ```c
    [default]